sxxxhjjj/666/README.md

             FarmForceRetarget = false
         end
     end
     return didCollect
 end

 function DoAstroModeFinalDoor()
-    if FarmTargetMode ~= "Astro Holdout Mode" or AstroModeFinalRunning then return false end

-    local now = tick()
+    if FarmTargetMode ~= "Astro Holdout Mode" or AstroModeFinalRunning then return false end local now = tick()
     if now - AstroModeLastFinalAt < 2 then return false end AstroModeLastFinalAt = now
     AstroModeFinalRunning = true
     local ok = pcall(function()
         RefreshCombatCharacter()
         if not Character or not HumanoidRootPart then return end LockActive = false
         WaitingRespawn = true
         FarmForceRetarget = true
         MoveCharacterToFarmCFrame(AstroModeDoorTopCF)
         task.wait(0.12)
         if FarmMode == "Tween" then
             MoveFarmSpecialCFrame(AstroModeDoorBottomCF, 0.45)
         else
             MoveCharacterToFarmCFrame(AstroModeDoorBottomCF)
         end
         task.wait(0.15)
         FarmForceRetarget = false
     end)
     AstroModeFinalRunning = false
     return ok
-end

-function LockToMob(mob)
-    LockActive = true
-    local connection
-    connection = RunService.Heartbeat:Connect(function()
-        if not AutoFarmEnabled or IsMobDead(mob) or not LockActive or FarmForceRetarget or (IsAntiJeffreyEscapePauseActive and IsAntiJeffreyEscapePauseActive()) then connection:Disconnect()
-            LockActive = false
-            return
-        end
-        if not Character or not HumanoidRootPart then return end local cf = GetTargetCFrame(mob, FarmPosition)
-        if cf then
-            MoveCharacterToFarmCFrame(cf)
-        end
-    end)
 end

 -- ====================== AUTO LOOPS ======================
 function RefreshCombatCharacter()
     if not Character or not Character.Parent then Character = LocalPlayer.Character
     end
     if Character and (not HumanoidRootPart or HumanoidRootPart.Parent ~= Character) then HumanoidRootPart = Character:FindFirstChild("HumanoidRootPart")
     end
     Client = LocalPlayer
     return Character, HumanoidRootPart
 end